Eva Longoria slams Hollywood for unfair treatment - ExBulletin

 Eva Longoria said Tuesday that female directors of color don’t have as many chances as white men in Hollywood.

-“I felt the weight of my community, I felt the weight of every female director because we don’t get a lot of bites at the apple,” the ‘Desperate Housewives’ alum said of Cannes. her first feature film “Flamin Hot” at the Kering Women in Motion Conference.
+“I felt the weight of my community, I felt the weight of every female director because you don’t bite the apple that much,” said the “Desperate Housewives” declared in Cannes her first feature film “Flamin’ Hot” during the Kering Women in Motion conference.

 Longoria, who directed episodes of “Black-ish” and “Jane the Virgin,” said she realized the last Latina-directed studio movie was 20 years ago.